 This offense is a rare moving violation that is a criminal offense.
 A conviction for any reckless driving offense will create a criminal record, could require you to pay a fine, and can even result in you going to jail.
 This is saying nothing about the administrative penalties to your driver’s license and insurance that are impossible to avoid.
 It is clear that a conviction can affect every part of your life.

 A Virginia reckless driving lawyer may be able to help you.
 They can work to investigate the incident that led to the arrest.
 Was the arrest the result of an automatic charge or was the decision to file these charges made at the officer’s discretion?
-An attorney could then work to create a defense strategy to help you during every stage of the case from arrest, to arraignment, to pre-trial hearings, to a final trial.
+A defense attorney could then work to create a defense strategy to help you during every stage of the case from arrest, to arraignment, to pre-trial hearings, to a final trial.

 Allegations involving aggressive driving are among the vaguest and difficult to define in the Commonwealth’s criminal code.
 VA Code §46.2-852 provides a general definition of reckless driving.
 It states that, “…any person who drives a vehicle on any highway recklessly or at a speed so as to endanger the life, limb, or property of any person shall be guilty of reckless driving.”